The-Automation-Warehouse/Van-De-Graaff/README.md

 This project is my take on the Van-De-Graaff Generator.
 It is a device that produces high voltage static electricity using the triboelectric effect.
-I tried to make it as cheap and simple as possible, using main components that can be found in any hardware store.
+I tried to make it as cheap and simple as possible, using mainly components that can be found in any hardware store.

 ## How it works
 The device works by spinning a belt made of nylon (pantyhose from my moms drawer) around a stationary PVC pipe.
 This rubbing action creates a positive charge on the PVC pipe, this charge is then transferred to a metal sphere on top of the device via a closeby brush.
 The belt gets negativeley charged and deposits the charge on the bottom of the device, which is connected to the ground thru a second brush.
-This

 ## Parts
 For the generator itself: